 There are many famous Roses out there, both current and historical:

-- Rose Byrne: Australian actress.
+- Rose Byrne: Australian actress known for Bridesmaids.

-- Rose McGowan: American actress.
+- Rose McGowan: American actress and activist.

-- Rose McIver: New Zealand actress.
+- Rose McIver: New Zealand actress known for iZombie.

-Rose in Popular Culture
+Rose in Pop Culture

 The name Rose lends itself very well to fictional stories, so here are some of the most famous pop culture figures named Rose: